mattsouth/snomedapi/README.md

  - An alternative source, e.g. bioportal
  - A report that summarises the contents of the terminology
  - Test coverage for the Sqlite implementation of the API
+ - Adapt API to understand Pre and Post Coordination

 ## Related projects

  - bioportal (http://bioportal.bioontology.org/) provides a very good online web interface that covers many terminologies including snomed ct.